 Here’s a simple step-by-step way to start positional trading:

-- Step 2: Determine clear entry points (using support, resistance, moving averages).
+Step 2: Determine potential entry points (using support, resistance, moving averages).

-- Step 5: Review your trades regularly but not constantly.
+Step 5: Review your trades regularly without the need for constant monitoring.

-While positional trading can offer opportunities for active investors, those looking for a more hands-off, long-term approach often consider mutual funds — where professional fund managers do the heavy lifting of analysis and stock selection for you.
+While positional trading may offer opportunities for relatively active investors, those looking for a more hands-off, long-term approach often consider mutual funds where professional fund managers do the heavy lifting of analysis and stock selection for you.

 Conclusion

 Clearly understanding the meaning, key strategies and pros and cons of positional trading can help you make strategic trading decisions.
-Positional trading is a suitable alternative to day trading.
+Positional trading may be considered as a suitable alternative to day trading.
 Alternatively, mutual funds offer access to these and other sophisticated trading and investing strategies to new investors.
 Investment decisions are handled by investment professionals based on thorough knowledge, analysis and research.

 FAQs